madawei2699/free4chat/infra/README.md

 - [ ] Update `RTC1_HOST` and `RTC1_HOST` in GitHub `Actions secrets`.
 - [ ] Update DNS records.
 - [ ] Redeploy code to server.
+- [ ] Open the firewall IPV4/IPV6 protocols in server web console.
+- [ ] If server reboot, remember to config the iptables (80/443 -> 4000) in server.

 ### ~~Fly.io~~